PseudoMon/lightningcards/README.md

 - Add Less preprocessing (for easier recoloring, etc)
 - Spaced repetition system
 - More keyboard shortcuts
-- Showing back fist and asking for front
+- Showing back first and asking for front

 # Running the thing
 I've set up `npm start` to get Browserify to watch the source files and automatically build everything into `bundle.js`.